BingoBabus/MythicPlusMadness/README.md

  (example: 38 mod 5 = Quotient: 7, remainder:3.
 So 8 groups will be needed )

-make list of all members with members with pure tank, healer, or DPS role

-make list of all members with tank, healer, or dps role

-start filling in the groups with pure role members first, after those lists are empty use the members with hybrid roles
+start assigning Tanks, then healers, than DPS.
+Members with only one role will be prioritized first.
+Depending of the pools of roles available.
+Some players might not get assigned.
+So create new groups, filling in the roles needed until all players have a group.

 after all members have been assigned then check the balance of the groups.
-If any group has 2 or less players then even out the groups until all groups have at least 3 members
+If any group has 2 or less players then even out the groups until all groups have at least 3 members If any group has a Tank + Healer and another group has neither then remove the tank and add it to that group

 each group will be assigned a random channel to join while they run the dungeon

-The bot isn't perfect and sometimes players are not assigned due to the ratio of member roles.
-Those players will be listed at the end with an Opps! message.
-Some manual assignment will be needed for them
+The bot isn't perfect let me know if you run into bugs!

 If a member is in voice channel and missing a tank/healer/dps role then they will be listed out and directed to the roles channel